Despite the name, the long-term effects of mild traumatic brain injury can be anything but mild.

 Knowing the lasting side effects of mild TBI can help you manage your recovery better.
 The following are some of the most common long-term effects of mild traumatic brain injury:

-Persistent headaches, especially migraines, are a very common effect of minor traumatic brain injury, and can still present themselves long after the initial injury.
+Persistent headaches, especially migraines, are a very common effect of minor traumatic brain injury.
+They can still present themselves long after the initial injury.

 2. Light sensitivity